xuxinkun/kubesql/README.md

  lll-nopassword-18 | lll-nopassword-18-202005211645264618 |          0.1 |        1.0
 ```

-Another example is to query the remaining CPUs on each node.
+Query the remaining CPUs on each node.

 ```
 presto:kubesql> select nodes.name, nodes."allocatable.cpu" - podnodecpu."requests.cpu" from nodes, (select pods.nodename,sum("requests.cpu") as "requests.cpu" from pods,containers where pods.uid = containers.uid group by pods.nodename) as podnodecpu where nodes.name = podnodecpu.nodename;